DrBiznes/WynnVista/README.md

 ## Usage

 Once installed, the mod will work automatically when you join the Wynncraft server.
-You'll see a message when entering or leaving the main Wynncraft map area, and the LOD render distance will adjust accordingly.
+You'll see a message when entering or leaving the main Wynncraft map area, and the LOD render distance will adjust to whatever you set in the config (default 16).
+Once you return to the main map your LOD render distance will go back to normal.

 ## Requirements